'The Outsiders' wins best musical and 'Stereophonic' best play as women make strides at Tony Awards

 Kecia Lewis, who plays a formidable piano teacher in "Hell's Kitchen," took home her first Tony, too.
 The 40-year veteran made her Broadway debut at 18 in the original company of "Dreamgirls."

-“This moment is the one I dreamed of for those 40 years,” she told the crowd. ”Don’t give up!”
+“This moment is the one I dreamed of for those 40 years,” she said.
+“Don’t give up!”

 “Appropriate,” Branden Jacobs-Jenkins’ show centered on a family reunion in Arkansas, was named best play revival.
 Jacobs-Jenkins also thanked Davis, saying there would be no “Appropriate” without “Purlie Victorious.”

-“Appropriate” star Sarah Paulson added a best leading actress in a play Tony to her Emmy, SAG and Golden Globes awards.
-Paulso said she was thrilled to be able to interrogate the human condition: “This is the heart and soul of what we do and I am so honored to be amongst you.”
+“Appropriate” star Sarah Paulson added a best leading actress in a play Tony to her awards cabinet.
+Paulson said she was thrilled to be able to interrogate the human condition: “This is the heart and soul of what we do and I am so honored to be amongst you.”

-DeBose, a three-time host, also co-choreographed the opening number, the original song “This Party’s for You,” which had a disco vibe with hip-hop elements and multiple acrobatic lifts.
-The song was a cheer for those who sacrifice for their art and took a gentle swipe at other entertainment types: “You’ll learn that film and TV can make you rich and make you famous.
+DeBose, a three-time host, also co-choreographed the opening original number, “This Party’s for You.”
+The song cheered those who sacrifice for their art and took a gentle swipe at other entertainment types: “You’ll learn that film and TV can make you rich and make you famous.
 But theater will make you better.”

-The performances also included an intense, creepy version of “Willkommen” from the “Cabaret” revival led by Eddie Redmayne, Pete Townshend playing guitar to kick off “Pinball Wizard” for “The Who’s Tommy” and a complex, thrilling and messy rumble from “The Outsiders” that included falling water, buckets of dirt, various carpets and an onstage truck.
+The performances also included an intense, creepy version of “Willkommen” from the “Cabaret” revival led by Eddie Redmayne, Pete Townshend playing guitar for “The Who’s Tommy” and a messy rumble from “The Outsiders” that included falling water, buckets of dirt, various carpets and an onstage truck.

-The telecast had some live commercials for upcoming shows, like inviting Nicole Scherzinger — slated to be in a revival of “Sunset Boulevard” — to sing the “In Memoriam” section, and having Nick Jonas and Adrienne Warren as presenters; they’re starring in “The Last Five Years” in 2025.
+The telecast teased upcoming shows, inviting Nicole Scherzinger — slated to star in a “Sunset Boulevard” revival — to sing the “In Memoriam” section.
+Nick Jonas and Adrienne Warren — announced today as stars of 2025's “The Last Five Years” — presented.

-Scherzinger sang "What I Did for Love" as the names of recent Broadway deaths appeared on the back wall, including playwright Christopher Durang and actors Alan Arkin,Glenda Jackson,Louis Gossett Jr., and Treat Williams.
+Scherzinger sang "What I Did for Love" as the names appeared, including playwright Christopher Durang and actors Alan Arkin,Glenda Jackson,Louis Gossett Jr., and Treat Williams.

 Mark Kennedy is at http://twitter.com/KennedyTwits